Meeting-BaaS/status/README.md

 <p align="center"><a href="https://discord.com/invite/dsvFgDTr6c"><img height="60px" src="https://user-images.githubusercontent.com/31022056/158916278-4504b838-7ecb-4ab9-a900-7dc002aade78.png" alt="Join our Discord!"></a></p>

-# Meeting BaaS Analytics
+# Meeting BaaS Status

-A comprehensive analytics dashboard built with Next.js to monitor and analyze meeting bot performance across multiple platforms.
+A public status page built with Next.js to monitor and analyze the status of all meeting bots across multiple platforms.

-## Meeting BaaS Analytics Overview
+## Meeting BaaS Status Overview

-Meeting BaaS Analytics is a powerful dashboard that provides detailed insights into your meeting bot performance.
+Meeting BaaS Status is a public-facing status page that provides real-time insights into the performance of all meeting bots across the platform.
+This project is a fork of the Meeting BaaS Analytics dashboard, modified to provide a public view of all bots rather than just user-specific analytics.
 The platform offers:

-- **Real-time Performance Monitoring**: Track bot success rates, error rates, and performance metrics across Zoom, Google Meet, and Microsoft Teams
+- **Public Status Monitoring**: Track the status of all meeting bots across Zoom, Google Meet, and Microsoft Teams
-- **Advanced Analytics**: Detailed analysis of meeting durations, error distributions, and platform-specific metrics
+- **Real-time Performance Tracking**: Monitor bot success rates, error rates, and performance metrics
 - **Interactive Visualizations**: Beautiful and responsive charts for data visualization
 - **Customizable Filters**: Filter data by date range, platform, error type, and more
 - **Error Analysis**: Comprehensive insights into error patterns and trends
-- **Duration Analytics**: Comprehensive analysis of meeting durations and patterns
+- **Duration Analytics**: Analysis of meeting durations and patterns
+- **Issue Reports**: Track and monitor reported issues across all bots

+## Relationship with Meeting BaaS Analytics

+This project is a fork of the Meeting BaaS Analytics dashboard, with the following key differences:

+- **Public Access**: Unlike the analytics dashboard which shows user-specific data, this status page displays information for all bots
+- **Simplified Interface**: Focused on public-facing status information rather than detailed analytics

 ## Tech Stack